Protect BIMSTEC region from threats of terrorism, religious extremism: Sri Lankan Prez Rajapaksa | Law-Order

 In his address, President Rajapaksa said the Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation (BIMSTEC) nations have become the engines of growth in the global economy.

-The President stressed the need for protecting the BIMSTEC region from the threats of terrorism, religious extremism, and narcotics.
+The President stressed the need for protecting BIMSTEC region from the threats of terrorism, religious extremism and narcotics.

 Rajapaksa also referred to Sri Lanka’s current economic crisis caused by forex shortages and balance of payment issues.